How to Approach 2020 Auction Drafts (Tips & Tricks)

-My primary kicker target in 2019 is Ka'imi Fairbairn.
-Houston was second in the league in kicker opportunity (FGA *3 + XPA) in 2018 and was ninth in that metric over the last two seasons.
-Robbie Gould, Mason Crosby, Adam Vinatieri and Jake Elliott also kick for good offenses and should be available for a minimum bid.
+My primary kicker target in 2020 is Atlanta's Younghoe Koo.
+He was the No. 1 kicker after taking over the job in Week 10.
+Robbie Gould, Jason Myers, Jake Elliott and Ka'imi Fairbairn also kick for good offenses and should be available for a minimum or near-minimum bid.

 Stream Defenses or Look for Defensive Bargains

-Expect to pay one to 1.5 percent of your bankroll on an elite team defense.
+Expect to pay one to 1.5% of your bankroll on an elite team defense.
 If you are comfortable with using the waiver wire to change your defenses week to week, look for a mediocre defense with good matchups early in the season and spend no more than $1.